 The Dollars and Cents (Sense) of Grid-Tie Solar

-- Simple Payback.
-Consider the amount of energy predicted to be produced by the system per year, multiply this amount by the value of power from the utility.
-Divide the total out of pocket expense of installing a system after incentives and rebates by this amount to get the simple payback.
-Typically, this results in a time period of 15 to 17 years to pay off a system through savings.
-What’s missing in this equation is that power prices historically have risen 6.7% per year and are predicted to experience inflationary pressures due to limited supply and increasing demand that will result in even higher inflation.
+Typically, the simple payback results in a time period of 15 to 17 years to pay off a system through savings.
+What’s missing in this equation is that power prices have risen 6.7% per year.
+They are predicted to continue to rise due to limited supply and increasing demand.
 Using 6.7% as a basis for energy inflation, simple payback on the system will be reduced to ~8 to 12 years.
 After this time, energy produced by the system will be free while rates for power will continue to grow.
 Every time utility rates increase, the value of the power from the PV system increases.

-- Equity/Utility.
-Home values increase with the installation of solar just as other house improvements like new flooring, roofing, or kitchen counters likewise provide.
-But with PV, not only are you increasing the value of your home, you are actually simultaneously realizing a real economic benefit without having to sell the home to get the money out of the investment in the home’s equity.
+Home values increase with the installation of solar just as other home improvements like new flooring, roofing, or kitchen counters provide.
+But with PV, not only are you increasing the value of your home, you are gaining a real economic benefit without having to sell the home to get the money out of the investment in the home’s equity.

 PV is a consumer item that actually has positive ROI and payback figures, but we have to consider in our daily economic lives how often do we actually calculate payback.
 Does an avid angler calculate the payback on a new bass boat?
 Cost per lb of fish would be extraordinary!
 Even home improvements are seldom considered in respect to payback.
 Have you ever calculated the payback on new counters or a swimming pool?

 Comparisons based on energy costs, ROI, or present values all indicate that it’s a rational financial investment to install a grid-tied PV system.